BBBase-EHeresy/PPPub/docs/forces_of_good/radagasts_alliance.md

 - **Skin-changer (ACTIVE)**

-To change Beorn’s form, the Good player may roll a D6 at the start of Beorn’s Move.
+To change Beorn's form, the Good player may roll a D6 at the start of Beorn's Move.
 On the roll of a 4+ (Might may be used to modify this roll), Beorn changes shape from a man into a bear (or vice-versa).
 Replace the Beorn model with the Beorn the Bear model (or vice-versa).
 Beorn can then continue with his move as normal, including making Charges.
 Beorn cannot change form if there is an enemy model in base contact with him.

 *Beorn is a very unusual character, in that he can shift between being a man and a bear.
 When he alters form, replace him with the appropriate model.
 Also, when he changes, he adopts the appropriate profile and characteristics.
-Beorn’s Might, Will, Fate and Wounds remain unchanged when he changes form.*
+Beorn's Might, Will, Fate and Wounds remain unchanged when he changes form.*

 ---